wp-plugins/twitter-feeder/readme.txt

 === Twitter Feeder ===
-Contributors: Greg Platty
+Contributors: Podz
 Tags: twitter,twitter account,twitter feed,twitter grabber,twitter plugin,twitter sidebar
 Requires at least: 3.0.1
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1

 Twitter Feeder allows you to add your twitter account to your sidebar of your blog, showing tweets to your visitors.
 == Description ==